stemi-education/stemi-content-reference/README.md

 the files such as media files or sourcecode files for education are located (they can be referenced by links in lesson content for download)
   - subsection directories with lessons (subsection nesting is NOT allowed) and `lessons.json` file
+  - only `.md` files and `lessons.json` are allowed in subsection directory
   - lessons in the form of `.md` files

   A typical course directory can be seen here: